 So empty-handed back.

 Whatever pride the speaker felt in her previous sexual experiences has faded.
 She was not able to pick any apples from her tree and is forced to return the way she came.
-The apples quickly come to represent societal success, acceptance and the fruit of a good marriage.
-These are things which are now denied to the speaker, all due to her decision to pick the pink flowers before the apples were ready.
+The apples quickly come to represent societal success, acceptance, and the fruit of a good marriage.
+These are things that are now denied to the speaker, all due to her decision to pick the pink flowers before the apples were ready.

 The speaker returns to the “track” she began down and everyone she passes mocks her.
 She is “So empty-handed” and the details of her situation are clear to any who see her.